Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates: Results

 The conversion from the first to second panel in Fig.~\ref{2braiding}(b) follows the creation and the moving of the nodes on the K-$\Gamma$ line from K towards $\Gamma$.
-When the nodes of $\Delta_{16}$ (cyan circles) reach $\Gamma$, the band inversion happens between the two doubly-degenerate irreps $\Gamma_5$ and $\Gamma_6$.
+When the nodes in $\Delta_{16}$ (cyan circles) reach $\Gamma$, the band inversion happens between the two doubly-degenerate irreps $\Gamma_5$ and $\Gamma_6$.
 From the irreps of the bands [Fig.~\ref{2braiding}(a)] we predict the formation of six nodes (yellow triangles) on the $\Gamma$-M lines in $\Delta_{15}$, six nodes (cyan circles) on the K-$\Gamma$ lines in $\Delta_{16}$, and six nodes (purple squares) on the $\Gamma$-M lines in $\Delta_{17}$.
 The corresponding topological configurations are shown in the third panel of Fig.~\ref{2braiding}(b), from which we can verify that the reversing of the band inversion by recombining the nodes must lead to the second panel.
-In the final two panels we mark the linear nodes at the K point (full and open dark red pentagons) together with their Dirac string (dashed dark red line) as this affects the behaviour of the triangle nodes when they reach the M point upon applying higher electric fields, $i.e.$~these cannot annihilate and instead scatter apart from one another (not shown here).
+The linear nodes at the K point (full and open dark red pentagons) together with their Dirac string (dashed dark red line) in $\Delta_{14}$ affect the behaviour of the triangle nodes when they reach the M point upon applying higher electric fields, i.e.~these cannot annihilate and instead scatter apart from one another (not shown here).

-We note in passing that while the band inversion in group 1 at $\Gamma$ is mediated by a triple-degenerate point with a frame charge of $q=-1$ \cite{lenggenhager2020triplepoint, park2021topological, jiang2021observation2021}, the band inversion at $\Gamma$ between group 2 and 3 is mediated by a quadruple-degenerate point with a total frame charge $q=(-1)*(-1)=+1$.
+Similar to the group 1, the non-Abelian frame charges within the groups 2 and 3, corresponding to the patch Euler class of the single band crossings, can be verified through a direct computation using the algorithm presented in Methods which adapts the results of Ref.~\citeonline{Wu1273} to partial frames.
+We note in passing that while the band inversion in group 1 at $\Gamma$ is mediated by a triple-degenerate point with a frame charge of $q=-1$~\cite{lenggenhager2020triplepoint, park2021topological, jiang2021observation2021}, the band inversion at $\Gamma$ between group 2 and 3 is mediated by a quadruple-degenerate point with a total frame charge $q=(-1)*(-1)=+1$.
 Even though the frame charge of the quadruple-degenerate node is trivial, because of the crystalline symmetries it must be formed by the superposition of two quadratic nodes, each with a nonzero patch Euler class $\vert\chi_{15}\vert = \vert\chi_{17}\vert =1$, and six linear nodes with the frame charges $\pm q_{16}$.

-\section{Edge states}
+\subsection{Edge states}